cran/BayesianFROC/README.md

 # Jafroc (a software)

-In order to apply this package to a dataset formulated for Jafroc, use the following code;
+In order to apply the functions in this package to an xlsx file representing a dataset formulated for Jafroc, use the following code;

 ``` r
      dataList <- convertFromJafroc(